easybuilders/easybuild/docs/Manipulating_dependencies.rst

 configuration option is enabled, that is).

-With ``--use-existing-modules`` enabled, EasyBuild will first check whether modules exist for the dependencies that were built with any of the subtoolchains.
-If so, the module using the most minimal toolchain will determine the toolchain being used.
+With ``--use-existing-modules`` enabled, EasyBuild will first check whether modules exist for the dependencies that were built with the toolchain or any of the subtoolchains (searching top-down).
+If so, the toolchain of the first encountered existing module will determine the toolchain being selected.
 If not, the toolchain to use will be determined based on the available easyconfig files.

 .. _minimal_toolchains_example: